-This Guide gives general guidance only and it should not be regarded as a complete or authoritative statement on the formal Trust Deed and Rules.
+This Guide gives general guidance only, and it should not be regarded as a complete or authoritative statement on the formal Trust Deed and Rules.
+It is provided to all members and consolidates and replaces previous scheme booklets, announcements and leaflets.